capistrano/capistrano/documentation/getting-started/configuration/index.markdown

 * `:linked_files`
   * **default:** `[]`
   * Listed files will be symlinked into each release directory during deployment.
   * Can be used for persistent configuration files like `database.yml`.
-See Structure for the exact directorys.
+See Structure for the exact directories.

 * `:linked_dirs`
   * **default:** `[]`
   * Listed directories will be symlinked into the release directory during deployment.
   * Can be used for persistent directories like uploads or other data.
-See Structure for the exact directorys.
+See Structure for the exact directories.

 * `:default_env`
   * **default:** `{}`